Titans Tomorrow: Titans Tomorrow

 Tempted to learn of his future, Superboy seeks out his counterpart only to find the team has captured Deathstroke and is engaged in torturing him: Superman has burned his arm off.
 After Superboy tells the other Teen Titans what he saw, they decide to leave the Tower and regroup elsewhere.
-The adult Titans try to stop them, but are only able to capture Robin.
+The adult Titans try to stop them, but are only able to capture Tim.
 Batman brings Tim to the Batcave and his cemetery.
-Almost all of Batman's rogues and Bruce Wayne, Selina Kyle and Alfred Pennyworth are all buried there.
-The future Batman has killed most of his enemies, using the pistol that Joe Chill used to killed Bruce Wayne's parents.
+Almost all of Batman's rogues and Bruce Wayne, Selina Kyle, and Alfred Pennyworth are all buried there.
+The future Batman has killed most of his enemies using the pistol that Joe Chill used to kill Bruce Wayne's parents.
 As Tim tells his counterpart to stay back as he comments that he wouldn't go this low if Bruce died.
 Batman states that a lot of people died during the "Crisis" caused when Duela Dent went on a rampage which claimed Bruce and Alfred.
 Afterwards, the adult Tim became the new Batman and murdered every one of Bruce's enemies.
 Unable to convince Tim that he is still a good guy, he decides to mindwipe the Titans, starting with Tim, and send them back in time.
 The rest of the Teen Titans head to Keystone City, which has been transformed into a large Flash Museum.
-They seek the cosmic treadmill, intending for Bart to use the machine to send them home.
+They seek the Cosmic Treadmill, intending for Bart to use the machine to send them home.
 The device is missing.
 The team meet the heroic Titans East.

 Tim continues his fight with his adult counterpart who is using the same gun that Joe Chill used to murder Thomas Wayne and Martha Wayne.
 The rest of the Titans show up to rescue him.
-The team decides that it might be best to disband the Titans upon their return to the present, but Cyborg 2.0 reveals that it was the team's disbanding that led to this dystopian future timeline.
-Cyborg 2.0 reveals that Titans West turned the Western United States into a police state due to Dark Raven's malign influence.
+The team decides that it might be best to disband the Titans upon their return to the present, but Cyborg 2.0 reveals that it was the team's disbanding and the superheroes in question dying in the "Crisis" that led to this dystopian future timeline.
+Cyborg 2.0 reveals that Titans West turned the Western United States into a police state due to Dark Raven's influence.
 He formed Titans East as a resistance force against them, an act which split the United States into two countries.
 The adult Flash is a double agent, secretly working with Titans East.
 He reveals that the treadmill has been moved to the Batcave, where the future Batman has also taken Robin.
 The Teen Titans and Titans East join forces to battle the Titans West.
 The fight is a stalemate, but the Teen Titans access the treadmill and escape to the past.
-Though the shadow of their future hangs above them.
-Back in the alternate timeline, Superman pays a visit to his father Lex Luthor.
+Conner's future self visits Lex Luthor, his genetic donor, who he considers to be his father.